Deciding what to pack for a family beach vacation trip can be hard.

 Traveling with children on a plane is quite different from driving cross-country in a camper van, and for that reason, it’s usually important to focus on storing things as efficiently as possible.

 Try to pack everything you need several days before your trip, rather than at the last minute.
 This gives you enough time to sort and rearrange things.
-You can pack any daily necessities at the last minute, but try to minimize the number of those you’re dealing with.
+You can pack any daily necessities at the last minute, but try to minimise the number of those you’re dealing with.

 A Checklist For Your Family Beach Vacation